Towards Enabling 5G-NTN Satellite Communications for Manned and Unmanned Rotary Wing Aircraft: System Modeling Simulation

 Fig. \ref{fig_5g} presents the Bit Error Rate (BER) and data rate curves of the 5G-NTN simulations corresponding to the scenarios.
 For the 5G waveform configuration, an extensive exploration of the subcarrier spacing, channel bandwidth, modulation order, and transport block size has been carried out.
 The selected configurations aim to provide low error rates within the CNR range of the scenarios, while also taking into account the available bandwidths of each frequency band (see Table \ref{tb_5gntn}).
 The simulations have been performed for 100 5G frames.

-First, it is observed that the blades have a significant impact on BER, even if the average $t_{int}$ is 1.6ms and 2--3.2ms, as calculated based on the elevation angle for UAV-2 and HELI, respectively.
-This is justified by the fact that $t_{int}$ \raisebox{0.8pt}{{ \textgreater}} $t_{slot}$ (see Table \ref{tb_5gframe}), namely several slots (i.e., transport blocks) are lost.
+First, it is observed that the blades have a significant impact on BER, with the average $t_{int}$ being 1.6ms and 2--3.2ms for UAV-2 and HELI, respectively.
+This is justified by the fact that $t_{int}$ \raisebox{0.8pt}{{ \textgreater}} $t_{slot}$ (see Table \ref{tb_5gframe}), namely entire slots (transport blocks) are lost.
 For example, in case of Scenario 7, where $t_{int} =$13.9ms on average, approximately 3 slots are lost and then 28 are passed in a recurring pattern.
-Namely, \raisebox{0.8pt}{{$\sim$}}10\% of the slots are lost, and thus BER lies around $10^{-1}$.
+Namely, BER lies around 10$^{-\text{1}}$ because \raisebox{0.8pt}{{$\sim$}}10\% of the slots are entirely lost.
+Some data from the first and last passed slots is also lost.
+Nevertheless, all these errors are burst (periodical) in nature and not random, and they mainly regard the lost slots.
+Thus, the Block Error Rate (BLER) is \raisebox{0.8pt}{{$\sim$}}10--20\%, i.e., for every 10 blocks, around 8--9 of them are transmitted without errors.

 Second, taking into account the average data rates of the UAM and HELI flights, high-resolution video can be transmitted, especially when using the H.265 compression standard.
 Even in the case of UAVs, low-resolution video can be streamed during the surveillance and observation missions.
-Third, the low performance of Scenario 6 is mainly attributed to the UAV-1's patch array, which has a fixed radiation pattern, contrary to HELI's phased array that has steerable radiation pattern.
+Regarding the blade interference, it results in fewer blocks being decoded at the receiver, and thus, the data rate is decreased.
+Third, the low performance of Scenario 6 is mainly attributed to the UAV-1's patch array, which has a fixed radiation pattern, contrary to HELI's phased array that has a steerable radiation pattern.
 As a result, this antenna cannot adjust its steering to the passing LEO satellites.
 When comparing Scenario 15a (LEO, Ka-band) and Scenario 15b (GEO, Ku-band), the latter provides better CNR due to its antenna (more dbW and better max. gain).
-Finally, it is worth mentioning that the heavy rain has a significant negative impact on BER and data rate, as observed during the RWA's flights.
+Finally, it is worth mentioning that the heavy rain has a significant negative impact on the performance.